-There is perhaps no name more synonymous with the Mississipi River than that of Mark Twain so don’t miss the Mark Twain Boyhood Home and Museum in Hannibal.
+There is perhaps no name more synonymous with the Mississippi River than that of Mark Twain, so don’t miss the Mark Twain Boyhood Home and Museum in Hannibal.
 The Gateway Arch National Park in St. Louis (shown above) is also not to be missed.
 It tells the story of Thomas Jefferson’s expansion of the west and also the history of enslaved people and women suffragists in the area.
-The Trail of Tears State Park in Jackson is dedicated to the thousands of Native Americans who perished when they forced to march to Oklahoma in the brutal heart of winter and is an important stop on the Great River Road.
-It’s all the site of one of the best scenic overlooks in the state; The Old Mississipi River Bridge Scenic Overlook in Cape Girardeau is another one worthy of a pit stop.
+The Trail of Tears State Park in Jackson is dedicated to the thousands of Native Americans who perished when they were forced to march to Oklahoma in the brutal heart of winter, and is an important stop on the Great River Road.
+It’s all the site of one of the best scenic overlooks in the state.
+The Old Mississippi River Bridge Scenic Overlook in Cape Girardeau is another one worthy of a pit stop.

-Where to stay and eat: Spoil yourself with a room at the Four Seasons Hotel St. Louis with its iconic views of the Gateway Arch and the Missippi River.
-For dinner, enjoy incredible classic cajun seafood at the Broadway Oyster Bar.
+Where to stay and eat: Spoil yourself with a room at the Four Seasons Hotel St. Louis with its iconic views of the Gateway Arch and the Mississippi River.
+For dinner, enjoy incredible classic Cajun seafood at the Broadway Oyster Bar.
 Get inspired for your road trip by taking a gander at these 17 best snapshots from road trips across America.

-Where to stay and eat: The Homewood Suites by Hilton Paducah is an excellent choice with fun amenities like a saltwater pool and a putting green.
+Where to stay and eat: The Homewood Suites by Hilton Paducah is an excellent choice, with fun amenities like a saltwater pool and a putting green.
 They also fuel you up with a free breakfast before you leave in the morning.
-They also have a bounty of dining options including Freight House which specializes in mouthwateringly fresh new southern cuisine.
-Be sure to sample a glass of world-famous Kentucky Bourbon with your meal.
+There are a bounty of dining options, including Freight House which specializes in mouthwateringly fresh new Southern cuisine.
+Be sure to sample a glass of world-famous Kentucky Bourbon after your meal.
 Speaking of cuisine, find out the most delicious food in every state.

 Where to stay and eat: The best place to stay the night is the Central Station Memphis, located in a 100-year old, still operating train station.
-The hotel’s bar has a fabulous vinyl collection and its restaurant, BIshop, serves fabulous French brasserie with a southern influence.
-Best of all, it’s within walking distance to star attractions like the National Civil Rights Museum and the excitement, energy, and live music of Beale Street.
+The hotel’s bar has a fabulous vinyl collection and its restaurant, Bishop, serves wonderful French brasserie with a Southern influence.
+Best of all, it’s within walking distance of star attractions like the National Civil Rights Museum and the excitement, energy, and live music of Beale Street.
 Don’t forget that Memphis is one of the best American cities for live music lovers.

 Where to stay and eat: The Days Inn by Wyndham Lake Village is a comfortable place to stay the night and it won’t break the bank.
 Be sure to stop by Rhoda’s Famous Tamales for an order of tamales and sweet potato pie.
 Make time to check out these 20 gorgeous river photos from around the world.

-The Great River Road in Mississippi has several must-stops including the Delta Blues Museum in Clarksdale which tells the fascinating story of the Blues.
+The Great River Road in Mississippi has several must-stops, including the Delta Blues Museum in Clarksdale which tells the fascinating story of Blues music.
 The remains of the cabin where Muddy Waters lived as a sharecropper are also preserved on site.
-Vicksburg National Military Park (shown above) is at the site of a 47-day Civil War battle and an important site for Civil War buffs.
+Vicksburg National Military Park (shown above) is at the site of a 47-day Civil War battle, and an important site for Civil War buffs.
 The Natchez Visitor Center is a great stop.
 Staff can point you towards some of the beautiful historic homes in the area and downtown Natchez is full of charm.

 Where to stay and eat: Stay the night in the Monmouth Historic Inn and Gardens which was originally built in 1818.
 They also serve amazing food in their onsite restaurant.
 Discover the most beautiful mansion in every state.